Skip to main content

 5. Issue certificates

-6. Define the requirements for continuous certification (CC) in neurological surgery
+6. Define the requirements for continuing certification (CC) in neurological surgery

 7. Develop and administer the adaptive learning tool